0hlov3/hugo-theme-hugoprofolio/.github/ISSUE_TEMPLATE/custom_design.md

+---
-# 🎨 Custom Design Request
+name: 🎨 Custom Design Request
+about: Report a custom design or styling you’d like to see
+title: ''
+labels: feature
+assignees: ''
+---

 ## Description
 Describe the custom design or styling you’d like to see.